ministryofjustice/check-my-diary/README.md

 The integration tests are also run using jest, but separated out from the unit tests as they require a database and a [wiremock](http://wiremock.org/) instance.

+NB: To run integration tests you must remove your `.env` from scope so that `config.js` uses defaults

 To start the docker images for the tests: